-Claim numbers All claims - reporting quarter basis
+All claims - reporting quarter basis

-- This chart shows the total number of statutory benefit and non statutory benefit claims reported by reporting quarter (or claim lodgement quarter) - Claims by reporting quarter act primarily as an indicator of changes in reporting from older accident periods, operational changes, and calendar time effects - Claims reported started to stabilise around 2018Q2, six months after the 2017 Scheme commenced - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW, which began in March 2020 and continued until June 2020.
-As a result, reported numbers are lower at 2,200 - 2020Q3 to 2021Q1 are higher at around 3,000 claims, but this is still lower than 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown.
+- This chart shows the total number of statutory benefit and non statutory benefit claims reported by reporting quarter (or claim lodgement quarter) - Claims by reporting quarter act primarily as an indicator of changes in reporting from older accident periods, operational changes, and calendar time effects - As expected, claim numbers reported started to stabilise around 2018Q2, six months after the 2017 Scheme commenced - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW, which began in March 2020 and continued until June 2020.
+As a result, reported numbers are lower at 2,200 - ≥ 2020Q3 to 2021Q1 are higher at around 3,000 claims, but this is still lower than 2019 as these reporting quarters were still impacted by low accident volumes during the COVID-19 lockdown.
 Reported claim numbers in 2021Q2 returned to pre-COVID-19 lockdown levels - Reporting quarter 2021Q3 was impacted by another COVID-19 lockdown due to the spread of the Delta strain.
 This lockdown was longer and more severe than the previous lockdown in 2020Q2.
-As such, numbers for 2021Q3 to 2022Q1 are lower at 1,900 2,250 claims - Reported claim numbers have since increased to around 2,700 in 2022Q2 and 3,000 in 2022Q3, suggesting a return towards pre-COVID-19 lockdown levels - Excluding 2020Q2 and 2021Q3 to 2022Q1, on average around 3,200 claims are reported per quarter.
+As such, numbers for 2021Q3 2022Q1 are lower at 1,900 2,250 claims - Reported claim numbers have since increased to around 2,700 in 2022Q2, suggesting a return towards pre-COVID-19 lockdown levels - Excluding 2020Q2 and 2021Q3 2022Q1, on average around 3,200 claims are reported per quarter.

-Claim numbers Statutory benefit claims - reporting quarter basis
+Statutory benefit claims - reporting quarter basis

-- This chart shows the total number of statutory benefit claims reported by reporting quarter - > The number of statutory benefit claims reported shows a similar trend to all claims reported in the previous slide - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW.
+- ► This chart shows the total number of statutory benefit claims reported by reporting quarter\ - > The number of statutory benefit claims reported shows a similar trend to all claims reported in the previous slide - Reporting quarter 2020Q2 was impacted by the COVID-19 lockdown in NSW.
 As a result, reported numbers in 2020Q2 are lower at 2,000 claims reported in the quarter.
-2020Q3 to 2021Q1 are higher at 2,700 claims reported, however this is still lower than 2019 as these reporting quarters were still impacted by low accident volumes following the COVID-19 lockdown - Reporting quarter 2021Q2 indicated a return towards pre-COVID-19 lockdown levels - However, due to another COVID-19 lockdown which was longer and more severe than the previous lockdown in 2020Q2, reported numbers for the 2021Q3 and 2021Q4 to 2022Q1 quarter are lower at 1,700 and 2,000 respectively - Reported claim numbers have since increased to around 2,500 in 2022Q2 and 2700 in 2022Q3, suggesting a return towards pre-COVID-19 lockdown levels - On average, around 2,800 statutory benefit claims are reported per quarter, excluding 2020Q2, and 2021Q3 to 2022Q1.
+2020Q3 to 2021Q1 are higher at 2,700 claims reported, however this is still lower than 2019 as these reporting quarters were still impacted by low accident volumes following the COVID-19 lockdown - Reporting quarters 2021Q2 indicated a return towards pre-COVID-19 lockdown levels - However, due to another COVID-19 lockdown which was longer and more severe than the previous lockdown in 2020Q2, reported numbers for the 2021Q3 and 2021Q4 2022Q1 quarter are lower at 1,700 and 2,000 respectively - For development quarter 2022Q2, reported claims have increased to around 2,500, but this remains below pre-COVID lockdown levels - On average, around 2,800 statutory benefit claims are reported per quarter, excluding 2020Q2, 2021Q3 2022Q1.

-Note, the total number of statutory benefit claims include at-fault claims, not at-fault minor claims, not at-fault non-minor claims and claims with unknown minor injury status.
+\Note, the total number of statutory benefit claims include at-fault claims, not at-fault minor claims, not at-fault non-minor claims and claims with unknown minor injury status.
 For example, if an unknown claim has its minor injury decision determined in subsequent reporting period, it is not considered a newly reported statutory benefit claim in this slide

-Claim numbers At-fault injury claims - reporting quarter basis
+At-fault injury claims - reporting quarter basis